The house where Dorothy Stratten was murdered

 Stratten was a Canadian Playboy model and aspiring actress who had recently starred in the sci-fi comedy film Galaxina (1980).

-The pair had met in 1977, when Paul was 26 and Dorothy was just 17.
+The pair met in 1977, when Snider was 26 and Stratten was just 17.

-In March of 1980, Snider remained behind in Los Angeles while Stratten flew to New York City to film the romantic comedy movie "They All Laughed."
+In March 1980, Snider remained behind in Los Angeles while Stratten flew to New York City to film the romantic comedy movie "They All Laughed."

 While she was on the east coast, she began an affair with director Peter Bogdanovich.